jchanolm/data-pipelines/README.md

 I also linked Grantees to the Snapshot proprosals which approved their funding, which enables queries like `give me every wallet that voted to approve funding for multiple (passing) STIP grant proprosals`

+## Step 3 - Discourse pipeline

+I built a pipeline to scrape all posts from the Arbitrum Foundation Discourse.

+View code and data in `notebooks/arb-governance-data/discourse/`

 ## Todos